Rule 5.510. Proper court; determination of child's residence; exclusive jurisdiction

 (A)All issues regarding custody and visitation of the child; and

-(B)All issues and actions regarding paternity of the child under rule 5.635 and Family Code section 7630 or 7631.
+(B)All issues and actions regarding the parentage of the child under rule 5.635 and Family Code section 7630.

-(2)Once a petition has been filed under section 601 or 602, the juvenile court has exclusive jurisdiction to hear an action filed under Family Code section 7630 or 7631.
+(2)Once a petition has been filed under section 601 or 602, the juvenile court has exclusive jurisdiction to hear an action filed under Family Code section 7630.